 e.
 The Committee shall participate in an annual performance evaluation of its activities by the Board of Directors.

-As amended by the Audit and Risk Committee of the Board of Directors on 2/19/2015
+As amended by the Board of Directors on February 17, 2017